urvin-compliance/grapht/README.md

 When accessing Grapht's features through the Ruby API, all errors are presented as instances of `Grapht::Shell::Error`.
 The error messages, in this case, are consistent with the errors messages raised from the CLI.

+## Rails Integration

+While Rails integration is not scripted by the Grapht library, it is quite simple to integrate.
+The following steps are all that is required for integration:

+- Add the following to your `Gemfile`:
+    <pre>gem 'grapht', git: 'https://github.com/ibpinc/grapht.git'</pre>
+- In the Rails `app` directory, create a directory named `graph-definitions`
+- Create the file `config/initializers/grapht.rb`.
+In the file add the following:
+    <pre>ENV['EXT_GRAPHT_DEFINITIONS_HOME'] =
+    Rails.root.join('app/graph-definitions')</pre>
+- Place all user-defined graph definitions in the `app/graph-definitions`